top of page

 Parallel Circuits

 Parallel circuits are any circuit where current has more than one path to follow.
-Even if one part of the circuit is open, electric current may still be able to flow through other branches of the circuit.
+Parallel circuits allow multiple components to be connected across common points, creating separate pathways for current.
+Even if one branch of the circuit is open, electric current may still be able to flow through the other branches of the circuit.

 One common example of a parallel circuit is the wiring in our homes.
-If a breaker trips in your kitchen, it doesn’t shut off all appliances in the house.
+If a breaker trips in your kitchen, it usually does not turn off all electrical devices.
 Generally it only affects a few of the appliances in your kitchen.

 ITotal = IR1 + IR2 + IR3